OCA/l10n-mexico/l10n_mx_cfdi/README.rst

 l10n_mx_cfdi
 ------------

-This module provides electronic invoicing for Mexico (CFDI 4.0) using Facturama as the only PAC (for now)
+This module provides the configuration used by electronic invoicing for Mexico (CFDI 4.0) using Facturama as the only PAC (for now)

 Features
 ~~~~~~~~

--  Generation of electronic invoices compliant with the CFDI 4.0
-   standard.
--  Integration with Facturama (for now) as the PAC for the issuance and
+-  Integration with Facturama as the PAC for the issuance and stamping
-   stamping of invoices.
+   of invoices.
--  Customization of fiscal documents according to user needs.
--  Centralized management of electronic invoices within Odoo.
--  Tracking and recording of issued and received fiscal documents.
+-  Management of different Series for the Issuers
+-  Administration of different CFDI Issuers for the same company

 System Requirements
 ~~~~~~~~~~~~~~~~~~~

--  Odoo 15.0
+-  Odoo 17.0
 -  Active account in Facturama
 -  Pre-configuration of fiscal and company data in Odoo.